 The second paragraph should be reserved for why you deserve this increase.
 If you have been a main contributor to a special project or have numerous achievements, be sure to clearly spell out these accomplishments.
 The goal in this paragraph is to let the company see why they cannot function without you.

-I have been an employee of [Name of the Company] for 14 years.
+I have been an employee of G.A.L.
+Corporation for five years.
 I have proudly served as the head accountant and made sure to meticulously watch the books.
 It has come to my attention that my salary is not sufficient for the amount of work that I am required to do.

 Other positions with my workload are paying an average of $56,000 a year, while I am bringing home $35,000.
 I know that this company cannot pay me a salary of this amount, but I am requesting a 20 percent increase on my salary.
 This would be $7,000 a year for a total package of $42,000.